Asymptotic Representations of Quantum Affine Superalgebras: Introduction

-Our motivation for studying representations of quantum affine superalgebras comes, on the one hand, from the integrability structure of AdS/CFT correspondence where various quantum superalgebras related to $\mathfrak{sl}(2,2)$ show up (see for example \cite{Beisert3}), and on the other hand, from the generalization of Hernandez-Jimbo's construction of asymptotic representations related to Baxter's $\BQ$-operators to the super case.
-In is paper, we concentrate on the second point.
+{\bf 1.
+Background.} Our study of quantum af\/f\/ine superalgebras is inspired, on the one hand, from the integrability structure of supersymmetric models (AdS/CFT, Hubbard model, etc.; see for example \cite{Beisert3}), and on the other hand, from the representation theoretical interpretation of transfer matrices for quantum integrable systems.

-In the early seventies, towards the study of the eight-vertex model, Baxter \cite{Baxter} introduced the concept of $\BQ$-operators and $\textbf{T-Q}$ functional relations to determine the eigenvalues of transfer matrices.
-Ever since, various progress has been made towards understanding and generalizing Baxter's $\BQ$-operators and $\textbf{T-Q}$ relations, notably the approach by using representation theory of quantum affine (super)algebras.